IBM/db2sock-ibmi/README.md

 #Future
-Many more features are planned, such as, tracing CLI APIs, debug message to joblog, socket based db2, web based db2, json based db2, etc. Ok, no promise, but, you get the idea.
+Many more features are planned, such as, tracing CLI APIs, debug message to joblog, socket based db2, web based db2, json based db2, etc. Perhaps replace existing PASE language 'drivers' with consistent versions that support all the APIs, async, wide, json, socket, etc.
+Ok, no promise, but, you get the idea.
 Author two cents, when stable, start using this driver, you will grow function by leaps with very little effort.

 #Run